raktar-project/website/README.md

-# Raktar Documentation
+# Raktar Documentation Website

-This repository contains the documentation for raktar.io.
+This repository contains the Raktar documentation hosted on raktar.io.